Word Meanings - PROCURATION - Book Publishers vocabulary database

 Jurisdiction of a bishop; episcopate.
 "Divine right of bishopdom."
 Milton. - FORMERLY

 The act of a naval commander who visits, or enters on board, a vessel belonging to another nation, for the purpose of ascertaining her character and object, but without claiming or exercising a right of searching the vessel.
-It is, however, usually - BISHOPLY
+It is, however, usually - PROCURATORY

-Bishoplike; episcopal. - ECCLESIASTICALLY
+Bishoplike; episcopal. - MONEYER

 1. A person who deals in money; banker or broker.
 2. An authorized coiner of money.
 Sir M. Hale.
-The Company of Moneyers, the officials who formerly coined the money of Great Britain, and who claimed certain prescriptive rights and privileges. - CALL
+The Company of Moneyers, the officials who formerly coined the money of Great Britain, and who claimed certain prescriptive rights and privileges. - ECCLESIASTICALLY

 callen, AS. ceallin; akin to Icel & Sw. kalla, Dan. kalde, D. kallen 1.
 To command or request to come or be present; to summon; as, to call a servant.
 Call hither Clifford; bid him come amain Shak.
 2. To summon to the discharge of a particular - BISHOP-STOOL